unknown00759/csenox.github.io/_posts/2022-04-09-HTB-Kotarak.md

 ### *Privilege Escalation [ tomcat to atanas ]*

-⇒ In /home/tomcat/to_archive/pentest_data  folder we find 2 interesting files which looks like one of them is ntds.dit and the other is system registry file :
+⇒ In /home/tomcat/to_archive/pentest_data  folder we find 2 interesting files which looks like one of them is ntds.dit and the other is system registry file
+   .dir file contains the details for the ad environment and .bin is registry file  :

 ![https://raw.githubusercontent.com/unknown00759/unknown00759.github.io/master/img/HTB-KOTARAK/pwd.png](https://raw.githubusercontent.com/unknown00759/unknown00759.github.io/master/img/HTB-KOTARAK/pwd.png)